MicrosoftDocs/architecture-center/docs/guide/multitenant/service/key-vault.md

 ## Isolation models

 When working with a multitenant system using Key Vault, you need to make a decision about the level of isolation you want to use.
-The choice of isolation models you use depends on several factors, including the following:
+The choice of isolation models you use depends on the following factors:

 - How many tenants do you plan to have?
 - Do you share your application tier between multiple tenants, do you deploy single-tenant application instances, or do you deploy separate deployment stamps for each tenant?